 Pain alleviation may last longer when combined with physical therapy or other rehabilitation treatments.
 Patients who receive frequent injections may realize that the pain alleviation does not last as long as it used to.
 It is not because of cortisol tolerance but because the joint is deteriorating.
 You should not receive more than three or four cortisone injections in a year.

-How is an Ankle Injection Performed?
+How Is An Ankle Injection Performed?

 An ankle injection is a simple treatment that takes only a few minutes to complete.
 After determining the injection site, a topical anesthetic is given to the ankle.
 The medication (usually cortisone and anesthetic) is delivered into the targeted region of the ankle via an injection needle.
 The corticosteroid reduces inflammation, while the anesthetic drug relieves pain.